 Step 2: Buy your chips

 While you're waiting for your initials to be called, it's a good idea to find the cage and get some chips.
 The people working the cage know just what kind of chips you'll need for your game so you can just tell them you are buying into a $1/2 no-limit game or a $3/6 limit game and they will give you the right chips.
 I recommend buying $100 for either of these games, but you can also check what the minimum buy-in is with the poker host and get that amount.
-If you do need more chips, you can always buy more at the table, but most places prefer that you sit down with chips instead of holding up the game and getting your first buy-in at the table.
+If you do need more chips, you can always buy more at the table, but most places prefer that you sit down with chips instead of holding up the game and getting your first buy-in

 The exception to this rule is if they call for a brand-new game or table.
 Then they usually will have a dealer sitting there with racks of chips you can buy.
 And many casinos have chip-runners who will get your chips for you.
 All that said, there is never a downside to having your chips already.

 Next up: Sitting down and playing poker in a casino